ElrohirGT/Organizer/README.md

 2. To run the application:
    - If you're on windows find the exe inside the folder and double click it.
    - If you're on mac, copy the folder to "Applications" and type Organizer, it should appear a black miniature with green text, press enter.
-You can create a shortcut (windows) for the exe and move it to your desktop.
 3. Have all your folders on the same directory and in the same level.
 4. Secondly answer the questions:
    - How many comics do you want to have minimum per artist or group, the recommended quantity is 2 because that ensures that the ones that are left untouched are unique.